SavorTheFlavor/big-list-of-small-programs/List.md

 4. Translate a binary number to an integer without built in funcitons or libraries
 5. Take a random integer between 0-1000 in seconds, and convert it to the standard hh:mm:ss time format
 6. Write a terminal based Tik-Tak-Toe game
+7. Compress repeating letters in a string ex: (aaaaaadddh => a6d3h)